Infernolia/WEDGE/Code/Models/README.md

-# Provided here are some benchmark models to experiment with.
+# Provided here are some models to experiment with on WEDGE dataset.

 Detection:
 https://drive.google.com/file/d/1ruaoIv-V4svwyWqcfUHt3uHVsUhqKxvU/view?usp=share_link